 They sat down together to look for a great day for the event and realized that Earth Day happened to fall on a Sunday.
 They decided it would be cool to have a gravel ride that day!
 They wanted to make sure it was fun and family friendly so chose to do a group ride instead of a race.
 Aleasha lives in Northfield, MN, about 45 minutes outside of the Twin Cities, a town known for its awesome gravel, the perfect town for such a ride.
-They reached out to Imminent Brewing, one of the breweries in town to host the start and end of the ride, and Earth Day Gravel Grinder was born.
+They reached out to Imminent Brewing, a local brewery in town to host the start and end of the ride, and Earth Day Gravel Grinder was born.

 Hard Work for the Movement

-Over the next couple of months, they met regularly to plan, recruited volunteers, get the word out, partner with local businesses and organizations, and plan out three separate routes to make sure anyone felt capable of doing the ride.
-The Mighty Oak Route was about 51 miles and 2,600 feet of elevation gain for experienced riders, you can check it out here: https://ridewithgps.com/routes/27256406.
-The Pleasant Pine Route ran roughly 26 miles with 1,000 feet of elevation gain for folks who wanted a fun yet challenging day ride (https://ridewithgps.com/routes/27256477).
-Finally, the Sweet Sapling Route was for beginning riders and families, but still a solid ride at 13 miles and 600 feet of elevation gain: https://ridewithgps.com/routes/27256459.
+Over the next couple of months, the team met regularly to plan, recruit volunteers, get the word out, partner with local businesses and organizations, and plan out three separate routes to make sure everyone felt capable of doing the ride.
+The Mighty Oak Route was about 51 miles and 2,600 feet of elevation gain for experienced riders.
+The Pleasant Pine Route ran roughly 26 miles with 1,000 feet of elevation gain for folks who wanted a fun yet challenging day ride.
+Finally, the Sweet Sapling Route was for beginning riders and families, but still a solid ride at 13 miles and 600 feet of elevation gain.

 Minnesota had a pretty brutal winter leading up to the event that didn’t want to end.
 Just a week prior to the ride, they received over 12 inches of snow!
 As the snow kept following the team got a little nervous.
 But the forecast for the week looked like it would be warm enough to at least melt some of the massive snow pile, so they decided to take their chances.
 Sunday came with a sunny 60 degrees and it was perfect.
 Beth felt like “Mother Nature must have been watching over us.”